Long-time Asymptotics for the Ablowitz-Ladik system with present of solitons: Introduction

-The long-time asymptotic behavior for the defocusing nonlinear Schr\"odinger equation, the equation \eqref{e1.2} with $\sigma=-1$, has been studied thoroughly\cite{deift2003long,Deift1993long,deift1994long2,deift1994long,dieng2008long}.
-In 2018, Borghese et al have investigated the long-time asymptotics for the focusing nonlinear Schr\"odinger equation\cite{Borghese2018long}.
-Utilizing the dbar steepest descent method, they indicate that the leading terms of the asymptotic formula are determined by the solitons and the RH problem at the stationary phase points, and the error is $\oo(t^{-\frac{3}{4}})$.
-The dbar steepest descent is first introduced when handling the asymptotic analysis for the orthogonal polynomials\cite{mclaughlin2006delta,mclaughlin2008steepest}.
-Recently, Chen et al have constructed the inverse scattering theory on the discrete weighted $l^2$ space for the defocusing Ablowitz-Ladik system, i.e. \eqref{e1.1} with $\sigma=-1$\cite{chen2022l2}, and based on this, they investigate the long-time asymptotic behavior for the initial-value problem of the defocusing Ablowitz-Ladik system on the background of lower regularity\cite{chen2024long}.
-The results show that according to the long-time asymptotic behavior, the upper half plane $(n,t)$ is divided into three sectors, two of which are fast decaying regions with the rate $\oo(t^{-1})$ while the other one is the oscillatory region where the long-time asymptotic behavior is agree with that for the defocusing nonlinear Schr\"odinger equation\cite{deift2003long}.
-The results also consist with the work of Stewart in 2023 that shows the long time asymptotic behavior by linear estimates for some small-norm initial potential \cite{stewart2023asymptotics}.
+The long-time asymptotic behavior for the NLS equation \eqref{e1.2} has been studied thoroughly by using Deift-Zhou steepest descent method and $\bar\partial$-steepest descent method \cite{deift2003long,deift1993long,deift1994long2,deift1994long,dieng2008long,BM1,Miller1,Monvel2}.
+The Deift-Zhou steepest descent method was first developed by Deift and Zhou to rigorously obtain the long-time asymptotics behavior of the solution for the mKdV equation by deforming contours to reduce the original RH problem to a model one whose solution is calculated in terms of parabolic cylinder functions \cite{deift1993steepest}.
+The $\bar\partial$-steepest descent method was first introduced for the asymptotic analysis of the orthogonal polynomials \cite{mclaughlin2006delta,mclaughlin2008steepest}.
+Later this method is applied to investigate the long-time asymptotics, soliton resolution and asymptotic stability of $N$-soliton solutions for for integrable systems \cite{Borghese2018long, jenkins2018soliton, cuccagna2016asymptotic,YF1,YF2,wang2023defocusing}.
+Recently, we focused on discrete integrable systems and investigated the inverse scattering theory for the defocusing AL system in the discrete weighted $l^2$ space \cite{chen2022l2}, and the long-time asymptotic behavior for the solution of the initial-value problem on the background of lower regularity \cite{chen2024long}.
+The results show that the upper half plane $(n,t)$ is divided into three sectors: two of which are fast decaying sectors with the rate $\oo(t^{-1})$ while the other one is the oscillatory sector, where the long-time asymptotic behavior agrees with that for the defocusing NLS equation \cite{deift2003long}.